Juror of Assize

 Role

-You sit in the hearings and participate in the deliberations, where you will vote by secret ballot with other jurors and magistrates.
+You sit at the hearings and participate in the proceedings, at the end of which you will vote by secret ballot with other jurors and magistrates.
+So you're fully serving as a judge.

 A first vote is on the guilt of the accused and, if found guilty, a second vote is taken on the sentence.
-You are basing your choice on your intimate conviction.
+Your voice counts as much as that of the judiciary.

 Obligations

-As a juror, you must meet the following obligations:
+As a juror, you must take the oath and fulfill the following obligations:

 • Be attentive in debates.
-You have the option of taking handwritten notes.
+You have the opportunity to take handwritten notes and ask questions.

 • Be impartial, that is, independent, neutral and objective, and not express your opinion